arashabbac/EasyResult/README.md

 # EasyResult

-**EasyResult is a lightweight library that could be used in your API projects You do not have to pass Result object throughout your project, This library is a wrapper on your endpoints and convert your object into Result object for both success and error scenarios.**
+**EasyResult is a lightweight library that could be used in your API projects that can handle exceptions<br/>
+You do not have to pass Result object throughout your project, This library is a wrapper on your endpoints and convert your object into Result object for both success and error scenarios.**